 The sequels were:– Child’s Play 2 (1990), Child’s Play 3 (1991), Bride of Chucky (1998), Seed of Chucky (2004), Curse of Chucky (2013) and Cult of Chucky (2017).
 Child’s Play (2019) is a remake.
 Child’s Play was spoofed in Stan Helsing: A Parody (2009).
 Chucky also made an amusing appearance in Steven Spielberg’s Ready Player One (2018).

 Tom Holland has a considerable career as a genre screenwriter and director.
 He wrote the screenplays for The Initiation of Sarah (tv movie, 1978), The Beast Within (1982), Psycho II (1983), the invisible companion film Cloak and Dagger (1984), Michael Winner’s revenge film Scream for Help (1984) and the story for the remake of Fright Night (2011).
-Holland debuted as director with Fright Night (1985) and has since made the psycho-thriller The Stranger Within (tv movie, 1990), the office psycho-thriller The Temp (1993) and the Stephen King adaptations The Langoliers (mini-series, 1995) and Thinner (1996).
+Holland debuted as director with Fright Night (1985) and has since made the psycho-thriller The Stranger Within (tv movie, 1990), the office psycho-thriller The Temp (1993) and the Stephen King adaptations The Langoliers (mini-series, 1995), Thinner (1996) and Rock, Paper, Scissors (2017).